tobster-de/mousejiggler/README.md

 ========

 Open Settings using the context menu of the task bar icon.
-In settings, check the "Autostart jiggle" checkbox to start jiggling the mouse when starting.
+In settings, check the "Autostart jiggle" checkbox to start jiggling the mouse when starting the application.
 Select a jiggle mode from the following:

 * Zen: the pointer is jiggled 'virtually' - the system believes it to be moving and thus screen saver activation, etc., is prevented, but the pointer does not actually move.
   This may not work with a few applications which chose to implement their own idle detection.
-* ZigZag: the pointer is moved 4 pixels in every axis and back immediately
+* ZigZag: the pointer is moved some pixels in every axis and back immediately
-* Circle: the point is moved in a circle of 5 pixels radius
+* Circle: the pointer is moved in a circle of some pixels diameter
+* Smooth: the pointer is moved in a horizontal line right and left in multiple steps

+The amount of pixel (or the diameter) to move can be controlled by the `Distance` setting.

 These settings are remembered from session to session.